-An inspection for Japanese Knotweed was not carried out.
+An inspection for Japanese Knotweed was not carried out to the entire grounds.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.